 Of course, not everyone wants to feed a whole chicken or rabbit, so franken-prey diets are an easy alternative.
 Just make sure that you are supplementing the diet properly with fibre from either plant or animal sources to make it truly complete.

 Feeding raw does require a bit more work than a typical dog diet, so look for options that fit your lifestyle.
 Let's break down the different formats of raw dog food so that you can choose the type that will be best for you and your dog.

 Frozen raw foods are typically sold in large blocks, chubs, or pre-portioned patties.
 Each meal will need to be portioned out to meet your dog's feeding requirements.
 Choose the size and style that works best for you and your pet.

-If you are looking for a complete meal that doesn't require extra supplements of vitamins and minerals, then choose a diet labelled as such.
-Some of the terms you may see are: full meals, dinners, complete meals.
+If you are looking for a complete meal that doesn't require extra supplements of vitamins and minerals, then choose a diet labelled as such or those that follow the BARF diet model.
+Some of the terms you may see are full meals, dinners, complete meals.
 These mean that the food contains all the essential nutrients needed in a standard complete diet.

 Only choose this type of raw diet if you understand your dog's dietary needs.
 Many brands will offer recommendations of supplements and foods that can be used to balance their diet, like organ meats, fish oils, or kelp.

 2. Freeze-dried, Dehydrated, and Air Dried

 Those looking for an easier to store option, freeze-dried, dehydrated, and air-dried raw foods are good choices.
 You can find them in similar varieties to frozen raw diets but in more condensed and easier to prepare formats.

 These are great for travelling, portioning smaller meals, and as a "whoops, I forgot to defrost some raw last night" emergency option.
 They are also popular among pet owners who don't like handling the raw meat or just don't have the freezer space to dedicate to their dog's food.